One Call, That’s All 800-404-9000

 The sooner you obtain your Boise accident report, the sooner you can start building a strong claim.
 If you’ve been involved in a car accident and need assistance with your claim, consider consulting a Boise car accident lawyer who can guide you through the process and help leverage your Boise crash report to your maximum benefit.

 According to Idaho Code § 49-1301, you are required to report a crash to local law enforcement, including the Boise Police Department, if the accident results in injury, death, or property damage that appears to exceed $1,500.
+If these things are met, the accident should be reported immediately.
 But even minor collisions may benefit from official documentation through Boise accident reports, especially if injuries or significant vehicle damage are involved.

 Failing to report an accident as required by state law can have consequences.
 Immediate reporting not only ensures you comply with Idaho accident law but also provides crucial documentation that may support your accident claim later.